-Building a musicians website from scratch can be scary.
-It takes a lot of time out of our days and if you aren’t a creative, you might struggle a little.
+Building a musician’s website from scratch can be scary.
+It takes a lot of time out of our days, and if you aren’t creative, you might struggle a little.
 With your socials in tip-top shape, you might think a website isn’t worth your time.
-However, there are a lot of good things your website can do for your brand.
-We’re breaking down the reasons why you should dedicate time towards creating your musician’s website.
+However, there are many good things your website can do for your brand.
+We’re breaking down why you should dedicate time and energy to creating your musician’s website.

-Your website is only meant to exist for two things:
+Your website is only meant for two things:

 1. Help you engage with current fans and make new ones